Ultimaker/Cura/README.md

 Making profiles for other printers
 ----------------------------------
-Use [this](https://github.com/Ultimaker/Cura/blob/master/resources/settings/ultimaker_original.json) as a template.
+There are two ways of doing it.
+You can either use the generator [here](http://quillford.github.io/CuraProfileMaker/) or you can use [this](https://github.com/Ultimaker/Cura/blob/master/resources/settings/ultimaker_original.json) as a template.

 * Change the machine ID to something unique
 * Change the machine_name to your printer's name